robertstass/ViewSelect/README.txt

 python view_select.py -h

 Dependencies:
-cryosparc-tools (install with "pip install cryosparc-tools") matplotlib (Tested with v3.7.0.
+cryosparc-tools (for cryosparc users. install with "pip install cryosparc-tools") starfile (by Alister Burt.
+For relion users. install with "pip install starfile") matplotlib (Tested with v3.7.0.
 Some earlier versions don't have the ability to rotate an ellipse selection).

 Installation: